ragacijane/ShopApp/README.md

 - Spark
 - Etherium Blockchain
 # Flask
-- Framework is used for accounts, owner, customer and courier applications
+- Framework is used for accounts, owner, customer and courier applications.
 # SQLAlchemy
 - Used for creating, managing and retrieving data from MySQL database.
 # Docker
 > More details you can find in deployment.yaml
 - Created system with Docker compose.
 - System have 2 parts, one for managing accounts and one for managing shop.
-- Each system is created from three Docker images
+- Each system is comprised of three Docker images:
-  - MySQL - for database
+  - MySQL for database
   - Image for database migrations
   - Image for applications
-- Systems are separeted in different networks so it is not possible to access the bases from the outside.
+- The systems are separeted into different networks, making it impossible to access the databases from the outsidee.
-- Docker volume is used for data backup.
+- Docker volumes are used for data backup.
 # Spark
-- Statistics are made in Docker Image shablon that i found on [Big Data Europe GitHub](https://github.com/big-data-europe/docker-spark).
+- Statistics are generated using a Docker Image template found on [Big Data Europe GitHub](https://github.com/big-data-europe/docker-spark).
-- Spark claster is reading data from base and gives statistics that are required.
-- Spark Master server is alo available
+- The spark cluster reads data from the database and generates the required statistics.
+A Spark Master server is also available.
-- Containers of spark clasters are in system for managing shop.
+- Containers of Spark clusters are integrated into the system for managing the shop.
 # System Variables
 For Spark image:
 ```